-Sharon Singh's perspective, approach, and advice are informed by over a decade of experience working in industry, and allow her to provide practical, strategic, and innovative solutions to clients for their priority and complex projects.
+Sharon Singh's perspective and approach are informed by over a decade of experience working in the industry, and allows her to provide practical, collaborative, strategic, and innovative solutions to proponents and operators on regulatory, environmental, and Indigenous and community relations matters.

 What Clients Say

-- advises both industry and Indigenous peoples on navigating the regulatory and environmental/impact assessment processes;
+- advises both industry and Indigenous peoples on navigating the regulatory and environmental/impact assessment and operating permitting processes;

-- advises on partnerships between Indigenous peoples and industry, including in the Indigenous peoples' capacity as rights holders and decision makers;
+- advises on partnerships between Indigenous peoples and industry, including in the Indigenous peoples' capacity as proponents, shareholders, rights-holders and decision-makers;

-- undertakes regulatory and environmental audits, complex due diligence and risk assessments;
+- undertakes regulatory and environmental audits and complex due diligence, including related to contaminated sites and brownfield development;

-Sharon has a reputation for her ability to progress issues through creating trusting relationships between industry groups, associations, governments, Indigenous and local communities, and the not-for-profit sector.
+Sharon has a reputation for her ability to progress things forward and find solutions by leveraging her trusted relationships between industry groups, associations, governments, Indigenous and local communities, and the not-for-profit sector.

 In the community, Sharon is a: